Engee documentation

 The dimensions of the URA antenna sublattice, specified as a positive integer or a vector of positive integers 1 by 2.

-• If the antenna sublattice size is a vector of 1 by 2, the vector is [NumberOfArrayRows, NumberOfArrayColumns].
+• If the size of the antenna sublattice is the vector 1 by 2, then the vector has the form [NumberOfArrayRows, NumberOfArrayColumns].

 • If the size of the antenna sublattice is an integer, then the array has the same number of rows and columns.

-For URA, the elements of the antenna sublattice are indexed from top to bottom by the leftmost column and then proceed to the next columns from left to right.
-The figure shows an antenna sublattice for which the Array size parameters is [3,2], that is, it has three rows and two columns.
+For URA, the elements of the antenna sublattice are indexed from top to bottom in the leftmost column, and then move to the next columns from left to right.
+The figure shows an antenna sublattice for which the Array size parameter has the value [3,2], that is, it has three rows and two columns.

 mvdr beamformer 1